-So, here it is: there are many hardy annuals that can be planted in the fall that will thrive through our winters as baby plants to become your first bloomers the following spring.
-Most of us are familiar with pansies; well, there are many other plants with those same tendencies.
-We call them hardy annuals.
+So, here it is: there are many cool-season hardy annuals that can be planted in the fall that will thrive through many locations winters as baby plants to become your first bloomers in spring.
+Many of us are familiar with pansies; well, there are many other plants with those same tendencies.
+They are cool-season hardy annuals.
 Some of these hardy annuals prefer to have their seeds cast directly on the ground and others should be started indoors and planted outside as a transplant.
-So if pansies survive your winter, you can plant other seeds and plants in the fall just like we do.
+So, if pansies survive your winter, there are other seeds and plants to plant in fall just like we do.

 Why plant in the fall?
 Planting in the fall allows the plant to establish a strong, deep root system during winter before having to produce top growth and flowers.
 This time of becoming well established gives your plants the rock foundation they need to stand on next spring and well into summer.
-These hardy annuals prefer cooler conditions, but when well established from fall planting they go right into summer blooming because they are so strong and healthy.
+These cool-season hardy annuals prefer to become well established in cooler conditions and will go right into summer blooming because they are so strong and healthy.

 These are not fussy plants that need special treatment.
 You will be delighted in early spring when the first blooms appear.